ckeditor/ckeditor5/packages/ckeditor5-table/README.md

 ## License

 Licensed under the GPL, LGPL and MPL licenses, at your choice.
-For full details about the license, please check the `LICENSE.md` file.
+For full details about the license, please check the `LICENSE.md` file or [https://ckeditor.com/legal/ckeditor-oss-license](https://ckeditor.com/legal/ckeditor-oss-license).